jalbe0076/leetcode/README.md

 # Leetcode challenges
 This repo contains a coolection of completed leetcode challenges.
 The challenges are organised in folders indicating their difficulty level and contain a description of the challenge along with some test cases.
-If you desire to test my solutions locally follw the instructions, alternitavely copy paste the code into the corresponding leetcode challenge.
+If you desire to test my solutions locally follow the instructions, alternitavely copy paste the code into the corresponding leetcode challenge.

 ## Instructions
 - Fork and clone the repo
 - cd into the directory
-- open the directory in the code editor of yoru choise and open its terminal, alternatively just run the following command in the operating system terminal from the leedcode directory
+- open the directory in the code editor of your choice and open it's terminal
 - To run the challenge in the terminal run `node <foldername>/<filename>`

 ## Completed challenges: